epfl-ada/ada-2021-project-bsbv/README.md

 ## Research Questions

-    - What were the topics and events that triggered conversation about Climate Change?
+    - Is conversion about Climate Change constant over time?
     - Who are the main personalities driving Climate Change topic?
-    - Are there medias appropriating Climate Change subject?
+    - Are there medias appropriating more Climate Change subject?
 Is Climate Change “IN”?

 ## Proposed  datasets
 For the project we will use the following additional data sets from Wikidata: